Anum-2017/Spec-Kit-Plus-Guides/README.md

 Execute the generated tasks and build the feature.

-These are the core commands documented by the current Spec-Kit Plus project.
+These are the **core commands** used in the Spec-Driven Development workflow.

 ---